common name: grape leaffolder

 Winter is passed in the pupal stage in the folded and fallen leaves.
 The moths emerge in spring shortly after grape foliage appears and lay their eggs on the leaves.
 In Florida the earliest records for adults are in mid-February in the Sarasota area, but other February records include localities in Indian River, Manatee, Osceola, and Volusia counties.
 Adults have been taken all months of the year in Florida except January.
 Comparatively few larval records are available for Florida, but the earliest one is in May and the latest in December, with peak populations occurring from July into October.
 The numbers of first brood larvae are reported to be quite insignificant compared to the second brood.
 In the southern United States a third brood leads into the overwintering pupal stage.

 Precise data on the developmental stages of Desmia funeralis in Florida are lacking, but Smith and Stafford (1955) give data for Fresno, California, that may approximate development in Florida.
 The moth flight period of the first brood occurred (at Fresno) from April 2 to May 24; egg hatching required 10 to 17 days.
-Total time in larval stages was three to four weeks, pupal time 10 to 14 days, total time from egg to emergence of moth 6 1/2 to 7 1/2 weeks.
-The second brood moth flight period was from June 15 to July 15; egg hatching required four to five days.
-Total time in larval stages was two to three weeks, pupal stage seven to 11 days, total time from egg to emergence of moth four to five weeks.
+Total time in larval stages was three to four weeks, time 1in the pupal stage was 0 to 14 days, with the total time from egg to emergence of moth 6 1/2 to 7 1/2 weeks.
+The second brood moth flight period was from June 15 to July 15.
+Egg hatching required four to five days.
+Total time in larval stages was two to three weeks, time in the pupal stage seven to 11 days, and total time from egg to emergence of the moth four to five weeks.
 The third brood moth flight period extended from August 3 to September 5; eggs hatched in four to five days, larvae required three to five weeks to complete growth, and ensuing pupae overwintered.
 Female moths of the second and third broods lay most of their eggs on leaves rolled by larvae of a previous brood.
 However, moths may fly into an uninfested vineyard as late as mid-summer and start what may become a serious leaffolder problem.

 AliNiazee (1974) studied leaffolder development in the laboratory at 23.9 ± 1ºC.
 He found the average duration of larval stages to be as follows: first instar, 3.5 days; second instar, 3.9 days; third instar, 4.4 days; fourth instar, 4.3 days; fifth instar, 6.1 days.